JoshWarn/Multi-Label-Shapes-Toy-Dataset-Generator/README.md

 - Shape Sizes (random between bounds or hard-set)
 - Frequency of shapes in image (random between bounds or hard-set)
 - Frequency of images to have a label (linear space between bounds or hard-set)
+- If shapes should be generated to random channels

 Additional options:
-- Exporting the dataset into an image-folder
+- Exporting the dataset into an image-folder/pickle file
+- Setting a seed for random numbers
+- If messages should be shown (progress bar, comments)

-Current TODO:
+Features TODO:
+- Detect files in dataset folder and ask user if dataset generation should continue, replacing them.
+(Added 8/30)
-- Add more warnings, tracebacks, and comments
+- Add more warnings, tracebacks, and comments.
+(Added 8/27)
-- Add an option to get rid of no-label images (all zeros).
+- ~~Add an option to get rid of no-label images (all zeros).~~ (Added 8/27, Removed 8/30/23)
-- Add a progress bar.
+- ~~Add a progress bar.~~ (Added 8/27, Done 8/30/23)
-- Add a set seed for random numbers.
+- ~~Add a set seed for random numbers.~~ (Added 8/27, Done 8/30/23)
-- Add channel-specific classes/shapes (may later be determined out-of-project-scope).
+- ~~Add channel-specific classes/shapes.~~ (Added 8/27, Done 8/30/23)
-- ~~Make an option to export a pickle file~~ (Done 8/29/23)
+- ~~Make an option to export a pickle file.~~ (Added 8/27, Done 8/29/23)
-- ~~Allow different classes to have different frequencies (currently only a single-hardset value)~~ (Done 8/29/23)
+- ~~Allow different classes to have different frequencies (currently only a single-hardset value).~~ (Added 8/27, Done 8/29/23)

 Examples:
 256x256x3 5-labels dataset with all 5 classes (circles, lines, triangles, squares, pentagons):